uma-universal-money-address/protocol/umad-06-payreq-response.md

     // In this context, this is just for convenience.
 The conversion rate is also baked into the invoice amount itself.
     // `invoice amount = amount * multiplier + exchangeFeesMillisatoshi`
     "multiplier": number,
+    // Number of digits after the decimal point for the receiving currency.
+For example, in USD, by convention, there are
+    // 2 digits for cents - $5.95.
+In this case, `decimals` would be 2.
+This should align with the currency's `decimals`
+    // field in the LNURLP response.
+It is included here for convenience.
+See [UMAD-04](/uma-04-local-currency.md) for
+    // details, edge cases, and examples.
+    "decimals": number,
     // The fees charged (in millisats) by the receiving VASP to convert to the target currency.
     // This is separate from the multiplier rate.
     "exchangeFeesMillisatoshi": number